phw/ruby-discid/README.md

 It allows calculating DiscIDs (MusicBrainz and freedb) for Audio CDs.
 Additionally the library can extract the MCN/UPC/EAN and the ISRCs from disc.

+ruby-discid supports all features from libdiscid 0.6, but will also work with any earlier version.
+If a feature is unsupported in the libdiscid version used ruby-discid will just return a default value.
+The version required for a feature is documented in the [API documentation](http://www.rubydoc.info/github/phw/ruby-discid/master).

 ## Requirements
 * Ruby >= 1.9.0
 * RubyGems >= 1.3.6